Imabari, Ehime

 Imabari (今治市, Imabari-shi) is a city in Ehime Prefecture, Japan.
-It is the second largest city in Ehime Prefecture.
-As of 31 August 2022, the city had an estimated population of 152,111 in 75947 households and a population density of 360 persons per km².
+It is the second largest city in the prefecture.
+As of 31 August 2022, the city had an estimated population of 152,111 in 75,947 households and a population density of 360 persons per km².
 The total area of the city is 468.19 sqkm.
 The population is the second largest in Ehime Prefecture after Matsuyama City.

 Geography

 Imabari is located in central Ehime Prefecture, facing the Seto Inland Sea to the east and northwest, and including a portion of the Geiyo Islands in between Shikoku and Honshu, including Ōmishima, Ōshima and Hakatajima.
 The land portion occupies the northeastern part of the Takanawa Peninsula.
 The highest elevation in the city is Mound Kirō on Ōshima Island at 307.8 meters.